Come and join us!

 Members meet at times that are best suited to their lifestyles, investing more in 'hands-on' Rotary, undertaking a broad swathe of practical projects in their respective areas..

 While the Marlow Bridge and Maidenhead Bridge clubs differ from each other, they both aim to provide young professionals and parents an opportunity to become involved in local community life, and meet like-minded people while enjoying a great deal of fun into the bargain!Loddon Vale recently inaugurated a Satellite Club who meet more informally, support the parent club in some of its activities and have a programme of their own chosen projects under the banner of The Woodley Stars and their chairman, Stuart Alexander.
 Other Clubs in the District adopting this innovate flexible approach include the Rotary Club of Witney

 If Rotary sounds like the organisation for you, we'd like to hear from you!

 Every club is unique, with its own range of benefits, and members of the District Committee will be pleased to help you find a club to meet your needs.
-Please contact the District Membership Chairman, John Simpson
+Please contact the District Membership Team Leader, John Simpson